johnradford49/kaboom_docker/readme.md

 # Kaboom
-An online adaptation of the card game Two Rooms and a Boom™
+A self hosted adaptation of the card game Two Rooms and a Boom™

 This work is [licensed](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) under the [Creative Commons license BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).